-who are independent, including the chair, as defined in the Danish Corporate Governance Recommendations and one member, the employee non-independent.
-According to the Danish Corporate Governance Corporate Governance Recommendations a majority of the members of a Development Committee adheres to the Danish Corporate Governance The Research & Development Committee conducted six meetings in 2019.
+who are independent, including the chair, as defined in the Danish Corporate Governance Recommendations and two members who are non-independent.
+According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should Development Committee adheres to the Danish Corporate Governance The Research & Development Committee conducted six meetings in 2019.
 All Research & Development Committee members attended all committee meetings within the member’s term in 2019.
 Please refer to the Annual Report 2019 on p.
 39 for a detailed attendance Research & Development